Greenwood Foundation Fall Hike, Seed Sharing & Potluck

 Public Welcome Nature Walk/Hike

-We will be meeting at the Windswept cabin at 10am where we will take a guided 1.6 mile easy hike with Sue Ortlieb, Program and Administrative Coordinator at Greenwood.
+We will be meeting at the Holy Smoke cabin at 10am where we will take a guided hike around Lake Holy Smoke with Sue Ortlieb, Program and Administrative Coordinator at Greenwood.

 Upon returning from the hike we will have an opportunity to share native seeds.
 Bring native seeds to share if you have them!